Ketamine Assisted Psychotherapy

 If approved, Journey Clinical’s medical team will create a personalized treatment plan and prescribe a small supply of ketamine lozenges (enough for your first two sessions).
 They will also provide instructions on taking your vitals and self-administering the medication ahead of your sessions.

 Step 3: Intake & Intention-Setting Session-Before beginning KAP, we’ll meet for a 50-minute intake and intention-setting session.
 This is an important step where we take time to explore your mental health history, past experiences with therapy, and any challenges you’ve been facing.
 Together, we’ll discuss your thoughts and feelings about KAP, addressing any concerns or questions you may have.
 This session is also an opportunity to identify your personal strengths, clarify your goals, and set clear intentions for your journey.
 By understanding where you’re starting from and what you hope to gain, we can create a therapeutic experience that is meaningful, grounded, and tailored to your needs.
+We will also review the dosing protocol.
+This helps you mentally and emotionally prepare for the experience by discussing what to expect and aligning on the therapeutic process

-Step 5: KAP Dosing Session- A ketamine dosing session typically lasts 3-3.5 hours.
+Step 5: KAP Dosing Session- A ketamine dosing session lasts 2 hours.
 During the session, you will self-administer your ketamine lozenge in a comfortable, reclining position.
 You’ll wear an eye mask and listen to calming music to support your experience.
 The ketamine portion of the session is largely internal and introspective, but I will be present throughout the entire process to hold space and provide support as needed.
 Once you regain full awareness we will debrief the experience and explore initial thoughts and feelings.

 Step 6: Integration Sessions- Following each dosing session, we’ll meet for integration therapy to process the thoughts, emotions, and insights that arose during your experience.
 These sessions help you make sense of your journey and prepare for future dosing sessions.